 Cajun cuisine is seeped in diverse cultural influences as wide-ranging as French, Spanish, African and Nova Scotian.
 Two hallmarks of these cuisines are gumbo, a hearty soup, and etouffee, a stew of smothered seafood.
-Similar ingredients may lead you believe they are related dishes, however etouffee is spicier and gumbo contains some elements, such as okra and file (pronounced "fee-lay") powder, that etouffee does not.
+Similar ingredients may lead you to believe they are related dishes, however etouffee is spicier and gumbo contains some elements, such as okra and file (pronounced "fee-lay") powder, that etouffee does not.

 Soup Vs. Entree

 Commonalities between gumbo and etouffee, such as tomatoes, a roux base, spices, onions, celery and bell peppers, may make it easy to mistake one for the other, however despite some shared ingredients, gumbo is a soup with a thinner consistency than etouffee, which is more stew-like.
 The latter, meaning "smother" in French, involves the smothering of seafood in a thick, tomato base which is eaten as a main dish.
 Crawfish etouffee and shrimp etouffee are two of the most popular variations.

 Different Type of Roux